 Studies confirm that a modern diet consisting of fast foods, processed meats, GMO grains and food, vegetables, trans fats, hormone and antibiotic laden meats, and factory produced milk contribute significantly to causing many illnesses.
 The human body was never meant to be assaulted in this manner!

-Increase your intake of whole, organic foods, organic milk and butter, lots of fresh and fermented vegetables, organic meats and eggs, healthy fats – and foods high in vitamin D, such as fatty fish and cod liver oil.
+Increase your intake of whole, organic vegetables and fruits, organic butter, lots of fresh and fermented vegetables, organic meats and eggs, healthy fats – and foods high in vitamin D, such as fatty fish and cod liver oil.

 Vitamin D3 food sources